 The key challenge to CPCC office is lack of awareness regarding child rights and its violation.
-Birth registration is the cumbersome issue which needs due consideration 35 of concerned authorities.
+Birth registration is the cumbersome issue which needs due consideration of concerned authorities.
 SOS village was facing problem in registration of the children in board of intermediate and secondary education because NADRA was not issuing B-Form and smart cards.
-In this regard Chief Provincial Commissioner for Children facilitated them in registration of 50 children for B-form and smart card.
-In May 2015 NADRA agreed to provide them services for B-form and smart card.
+In this regard Chief Provincial Commissioner for Children facilitated and provides the platform of redressal and grievance of children’s and adolescents complaints under the Ombudsman Act, 1997.

-Chief Provincial Commissioner for Children, Office of the Ombudsman Punjab organized awareness sessions at D.G Khan, Sargodha, Gujranwala, Pakpatan, Sahiwal, Okara and Multan with all District and Tehsil Child Commissioners.
-Chief Provincial Commissioner for Children (Ms Nasreen Farooq Ayub) drew attention to various issues/problems of children in Punjab specifically targeting children of South Punjab.
+Chief Provincial Commissioner for Children, Office of the Ombudsman Punjab organized awareness sessions at D.G Khan, Sargodha, Gujranwala, Pakpatan, Sahiwal, Okara and Multan in coordination with district Regional Offices Advisors/Consultants.
+Chief Provincial Commissioner for Children drew attention to various issues/problems of children in Punjab specifically targeting children of South Punjab.
 In these sessions DCOs, Social Welfare Department, Govt. stakeholders, CBOs and NGOs were engaged in districts for the betterment of vulnerable condition of children.
 CPCC also mobilized prominent NGOs and developed referral mechanism with them for quick redressal of complaints of children.

-Capacity building and training sessions were also arranged by OCPCC for District Commissioners Child Rights in Lahore in September and December 2015.
-In these sessions training was imparted to District Commissioner Child Rights regarding rights of the children and role of OCPCC was identified in resolving issues like child labour, sexual abuse, corporal punishment, missing facilities in schools, child neglect at family level & children without parental care, beggary, child marriages, sale of children, disabled children and street children.
+Capacity building and training sessions were also arranged by OCPCC in line with different NGO's and Government agencies.
+In these sessions training was imparted regarding rights of the children and role of OCPCC was identified in resolving issues like child labour, sexual abuse, corporal punishment, missing facilities in schools, child neglect at family level & children without parental care, beggary, child marriages, sale of children, disabled children and street children.

-Children Complain helpline “1050” was established in 2015 as a toll free service.
-This service was not widely publicized or utilized last year.
+Children Complain helpline “1050” a toll-free service where all complaints can be registered and get the status of registered complaints.
 The escalation in children rights violation and increased levels of awareness; it became clear that the helpline is quite useful.